tldr-devops/startpack/README.md

 ## Setup

 All operations should be executed from root on target machine.
 You can use your laptop or some server.
+For running all services you need at least 2 cpu cores, 8gb memory and 20gb of free disk space.
+You can find cheap servers on [hetzner.com](https://www.hetzner.com/cloud) or compare small hosters on [vps.today](https://vps.today/).

-You need a valid domain name pointed to this server for automatically setting up https with [traefik](https://traefik.io) and [letsencrypt](https://letsencrypt.org).
+You also need a valid domain name pointed to this server for automatically setting up https with [traefik](https://traefik.io) and [letsencrypt](https://letsencrypt.org).
 However, you can [hack your hosts file](https://docs.rackspace.com/support/how-to/modify-your-hosts-file/) for working without https.

+For bying domain and configuring DNS I recommend you [Cloudflare](https://dash.cloudflare.com).
+You should create at least two DNS record type A:
+1) `your domain name` pointed to `your server IP`
+2) *.`your domain name` pointed to `your server IP`

 If you run services with `docker-compose`, all service will be located on your single server.
 With `docker stack` (swarm) mode, you can [add addition servers](https://docs.docker.com/engine/swarm/swarm-tutorial/add-nodes/) in the same local network (the same network important for nfs volumes mounting unfortunately).